The First Car Ever Made

 Who invented the car?
 Take a look at the history of the automobile.

 Finding out who invented the car is a challenging and difficult work, and identifying the person responsible for it is a complex task.
 As there is not a precise definition of what a "car" is, there is a lot of debate around this question.
-Regardless, the car most often identified as the first ever, is the "Benz Patent-Motorwagen" patented by German engine designer and automotive engineer Karl Benz in 1886.

-However, the "Benz Patent-Motorwagen" was not the first self-propelled vehicle.
-In 1769, Nicholas-Joseph Cugnot, a French inventor, built the first self-propelled vehicle.
+The history of the automobile started in 1769, when Nicholas-Joseph Cugnot, a French inventor, built the first self-propelled vehicle.
 A steam-powered vehicle capable of human transportation, but moved at a walking pace (2 mph or 3.2 km/h) and had to stop every 20 minutes to build a new head of steam.
-Later, François Isaac de Rivaz, a Swiss inventor, designed an internal combustion engine, and used it to develop the world's first vehicle to be powered by such an engine.
-The early automobile history focused primarily on searching for a reliable portable power unit to propel the vehicle.
+Later, in 1807, François Isaac de Rivaz, a Swiss inventor, designed the first internal combustion engine, and used it to develop the world's first vehicle to be powered by such an engine.
+In 1881, French inventor Gustave Trouvé created the world's first electric vehicle.
+It was powered by a Siemens electric motor and used a rechargeable battery.